 Does the Acast embed player pre-load audio on my website?

-The Acast embed player does not pre-load the audio for your show.
-This is according to IABv2 podcast measurement guidelines, which advises against podcast players pre-loading audio files and potentially causing data to be inaccurate.
+The Acast embed player does not pre-load the audio for your show on your website.
+This is according to IABv2 podcast measurement guidelines, which advise against podcast players pre-loading audio files and potentially causing data to be inaccurate.

 The Acast embed player will request the audio file from the Acast servers when the user clicks 'play'.

 Do plays from my embed player count to my download?

 Yes!
 Plays from your embed player count for your downloads.
 When your followers listen to your episodes on a website through an embed player, that counts towards your downloads in your Insights.

 Can I customize the look of my embed player?

 Yes!
 You can customize the size, color, text, and more of your embed player.
 Learn more here.